 I've given writing courses to PhD students for many years in which I teach them to apply certain fundamental principles to structure their sentences clearly and logically.
 If you, as their supervisor, can use these same principles as the basis for your feedback, you can more specifically point out the flaws in their writing and give the responsibility of fixing these flaws back to the students.

 Goal of the workshop:

-Improve the quality of writing as well as the quality of communication between supervisors and PhD students
+Improve the quality of collaborative writing as well as the quality of communication between supervisors and PhD students

 In this workshop, we will first learn the main writing principles that writers use to write more clearly.
 Then you will practice both identifying where these principles are lacking and giving clear feedback, with the aim of avoiding confusion or misinterpretation among collaborators on a writing project.